 Important Things to Know 2018-19 Parent Calendar Link

 1. TriEA will not be open in 2019-20.
 Registration is for 2018-19 only.
 TriEA is a tuition-free open-enrollment charter school without enrollment requirements for its scholars.
-Our annual registration for the next school year is January 15th – March 15th.
-When you complete and submit this registration form, we will communicate with you that your form has been received.
-It is not too late to apply, we are currently taking applications for enrollment.
+When you complete and submit this registration form, we will communicate with you that your form has been received and let you know if we have an opening for the grade(s) you are requesting.

-2. We ran our lottery for all new scholars on March 15th, 2018.
-Within two-weeks of the lottery, we sent official notice that your scholar has a spot for next year and those will need to complete the rest of our school application.
+2. Our last lottery ran for all new scholars on March 15th, 2018.
+Within two-weeks of the lottery, we sent official notices that a scholar has a spot for next year and those will need to complete the rest of our school application.
 You are “enrolled” on your scholars first day of attendance.
-Our 2018-19 school year begins Monday, August 13, 2018, one week before Dallas ISD.
+Our 2018-19 school year began Monday, August 13, 2018..
 So, the whole process is in three easy steps – 1) you “register” for a spot with simple demographic information on the left, 2) you “apply” after being notified you’ve secured a spot then complete the full application and appropriate documents, and 3) you “enroll” when your child attends the first day of school.